Facilitating world-class research

 Please also note the following requirement for research reviewed and approved by OxTREC, for studies where it was necessary to arrange additional territory-specific insurance.
 If it has been necessary to suspend such research, please notify the University’s Risk and Insurance team (via email@example.com).
 This will enable them to liaise with the insurer to facilitate, where possible, an extension or temporary suspension of the bespoke insurance.

 Where possible, any research involving face-to-face interaction with others should now take place remotely.
+Refer to the guidance for researchers working remotely with participant data.
 The University’s preferred service for videoconferencing is Microsoft Teams (see guidance on the use of Zoom).
 JISC Online Surveys, Microsoft Forms (Nexus 365 version) and Qualtrics are the University’s approved platforms for online surveys.

 If this is possible for your research, you should notify the relevant ethics committee that originally reviewed and approved the study.
 Submit any revised documents to the ethics committee via email indicating the changes made.
 Completion of an amendment form will not be required.
 Please update any information that will be provided to existing participants to explain how the amended remote or online interaction will proceed.
 It is important that you make clear to existing participants that if they no longer wish to take part owing to this change, or for any other reason, they are free to withdraw at any point.
 The ethics committee will acknowledge receipt of the changes being made.
 The requirement for formal approval of such changes is, for now, suspended.